deniskapel/global-classroom/basaa/README.md

       WER: 71.55824609018337
 ```

-This is the result if you only replace words with pairs with frequency >= .75
+This is the result if you only replace words with frequency >= .75

 ```
       CER: 24.86543977825765
       WER: 53.64671032464463
 ```

-This is the result if you only replace words with pairs with frequency > .5
+This is the result if you only replace words with frequency > .5

 ```
       CER: 19.860121829374418